 Understanding people and creating connections, including with ourselves, is one of the most important new aspects of life.
-As technology increases significantly, we must focus more than ever on sharpening new human-skills; creating connections, respond mindful to situations and being (self-) compassionate.
+As technology increases significantly, we must focus more than ever on sharpening new human-skills.
+Conscious leaders are able to create connections, respond mindful to situations and are (self-) compassionate.
 The sooner we embrace uniting human-skills with technical professional-skills, the sooner people will be empowered to prosper in the rapidly changing 21stcentury economy.

 We are living in a revolution where digital information and communication has the potential to automate millions of jobs across many sectors.
 This change triggers a transformation of the entire economy, leading to the digital age and a network society.
 In the wake of these changes, the skills we as humans require are rapidly changing.
 Technology can automate repetitive tasks, but it’s much harder for artificial intelligence to compete against humans in roles that require social finesse and emotional intelligence.

 Conscious leaders can be found in any position of your organization.
 This are the change-makers in 21st century organizations.
 A conscious leader (re-)connects people, teams and generations.
 Creating a connection, including with ourselves, is one of the most important new aspects of life.
 Conscious leaders understand the impact of connecting with self and with the people around them (family, friends, team members, clients, partners, stakeholders etc).
 Resulting in all-new levels of performance, productivity and personal satisfaction.
 Resulting in sustainable relationships, alliances and friendships.

 From competition, comparison and complaining in the workplace to working and living conscious, with compassion and connected with yourself and the people around you.
 A solution for the top three professional challenges of the 21st century; 1.
 Unhappy and burned-out people.
 2. Lack of focus due to time pressure and information overload.
 3. Role of humans with the rise of technology.